My Other Projects

 ON COUNT ROSTOV'S PLATE:

-I was drawn to Amor Towles' A Gentleman in Moscow with a recipe for Lativan Stew.
+I was drawn to Amor Towles' A Gentleman in Moscow with a recipe for Latvian Stew.
 As I read the book, I become engrossed in the lives of Count Alexander Rostov and those around him as he lives out the Bolshevik-imposed life sentence of being confined to the Metropol hotel.
 I also found my interest piqued by the two restaurants of the hotel -- the Boyarsky and the Piazza -- where Count Rostov would be served his meals.
 I paid close attention to Towles' descriptions of not only the meals, but also the context in which they were prepared.
 This project seeks to recreate some of those dishes, including that Latvian Stew using a recipe from Towles himself.
 I hope to approach other recipes in the same way as the Boyarsky's chef, Emil Zhutovsky, having to be creative with limited ingredients.

 THEN AND NOW: